JCSDA/spack-stack/doc/source/Environments.rst

 Templates
 ---------

 Templates are vetted combinations of packages, i.e. these have been tested to build together.
 Templates are defined in ``configs/templates/``.
-Currently available templates are:

-**WORK IN PROGRESS**

-**AUTOMATICALLY GENERATE A TABLE WITH NAME AND DESCRIPTION BASED ON THE FILE NAME AND THE SPECS IN THE TEMPLATE?
-IF WE DO THAT, ALSO UPDATE THE SECTION ON GENERATING DOCUMENTATION WITH THE NECESSARY DETAILS**

-**For now, check the contents of ``configs/templates/`` yourself, sorry.**

-.. _EnvironmentsContainers:
+Users are encouraged to inspect these templates in an ASCII editor for more information.